 In my family, we made minestrone soup followed by bucatini with anchovies and breadcrumbs.
 (For those of you who are not familiar, bucatini is basically a larger spaghetti with a hole inside.
-Another pasta that is traditional is mafaldine; this looks like thin strips of lasagna noodles).
+Another pasta that is traditional is mafaldine; this looks like thin strips of lasagna noodles with curly edges).
 Sicilians usually make the dish with sardines (Pasta con Sarde) instead of the anchovies.

 Here is a picture of my bucatini with breadcrumbs.

 The Saint Joseph’s Day bread was another special part of the meal and my Dad would buy the bread and have it blessed before he brought it home.

 It is a round crusty loaf scored with a cross and flavored with anise.